andreantonitsch/biocrowds-techdemo/README.md

 A `CrowdManager` Component controls a BioCrowds simulation in a scene.
 Simulations are completely separate to each other.

-Simulation _hyperparameters_ control performace and simulation objects capacities, they are configured in sections `Simulation Job Parameters` and `Simulation Quantities Parameters`.
+Simulation _meta parameters_ control performace and simulation objects capacities, they are configured in sections `Simulation Meta Parameters` and `Simulation Quantities Parameters`.

 All simulation parameters can be configured in the section `BioCrowds Parameters` in the Unity Inspector.